BenLiu983/Forecasting-Credit-Score/README.md

 In summary, with regards to the Decision Tree model, setting the max depth as 15 and thers as default values, the prediction accuracy on the test set is around 95.7%, which is generally regarded as an ideal outcome.

+# Conclusion
+The prediction accuracy of the optimal k-NN model achieves 85.8%.
+It is not influenced by correlation of different features, taking test data as a cumulative features in a way of a distance.
+However, a disadvantage of k-NN model is that, it is somewhat difficult to interpret the relationship between the response feature and the independent features.
+Therefore, the Decision Tree algorithm is utilized, the prediction rate increases to 95.7%.
+But it is noteworthy that the feature "interest rate" has a considerable influence on the response feature "grade".
+If the feature "interest rate" is removed, the performance of the Decision Tree model drops dramatically.
+Therefore, there is a trade-off in applying these 2 models in this loan dataset, where the k-NN model is more robust and the Decision Tree model is easier to interpret.

+# Future work
+In the future investigation, I will attempt to study how the feature "loan condition" (good or bad) is influenced by other features.
+Additionally, more machine learning models with different parameters would be implemented